netlify-templates/victor-hugo/site/content/press/how-trump’s-behind-the-scenes-cuts-to-medicare-spending-will-hurt-health-care.md

 ---
-title: How Trump’s behind-the-scenes cuts to Medicare spending will hurt health care
+articlename: How Trump’s behind-the-scenes cuts to Medicare spending will hurt health care
 date: '2018-02-21'
 summary: >-
   Medicare spending accounted for 15% of federal spending in 2016.
 It is